tohyuting/tp/docs/DeveloperGuide.md

 ![Edit Command Class Diagram](images/EditCommandClassDiagram.png)

 #### What Edit Feature does
 The edit feature allows user to edit a supplier/warehouse information.
-This include `name`, `phone`, `remark`, a supplier's `email` and a warehouse's `address`.
+This includes `name`, `phone`, `remark`, a supplier's `email` and a warehouse's `address`.

-This is important as warehouses and suppliers might change their contact details from time to time and the user has to be able to edit those information quickly.
+This is important as warehouses and suppliers might change their contact details from time to time, and the user has to be able to edit this information quickly.

 One thing to note is edit feature does not allow users to edit any `product` associated with a particular supplier or warehouse.
-To edit the `product quantity` or `tag` of a product, `update` feature should be used instead.
-This is elaborated in the **Update** feature section.
+To edit the product quantity or tag of a product, `update` feature should be used instead.
+This is elaborated in the [**`Update`**](#update-product-feature) feature section.

 #### Path Execution of Edit Command
 The workflow of an `edit` command when executed by a user is shown in the activity diagram below: